 If staff become aware of, or have a need to become involved in, situations where a pupil may be at risk of hurting themselves or others, or if the behaviour of a pupil seriously disrupts good order in the school or causes damage to property, staff may need to take steps to intervene physically.
 In such circumstances staff will follow the school’s Positive Handling Policy for dealing with such situations.
 Any parent/carer wishing to view this policy may do so on request.

-Through the teaching of PSHE we endeavour to enable pupils to gain the knowledge, understanding and confidence they need to lead healthy, independent lives and become informed, active and responsible citizens.
-Pupils at Brookfield Park Primary School we follow the Jigsaw programme of study for PSHE (see link below).
+Through the teaching of PSHRE we endeavour to enable pupils to gain the knowledge, understanding and confidence they need to lead healthy, independent lives and become informed, active and responsible citizens.
+Brookfield Park Primary School uses the Jigsaw programme for PSHRE (see link below).
 Pupils are also encouraged to take part in a range of activities and experiences across the curriculum and to contribute fully to the life of our school and the wider community.
 They learn to understand, appreciate and respect our common humanity, diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning.

 Classes carry out circle time weekly.
 There is an elected school council which is representative of every class in school.
 Pupils on the school council are involved in many decisions made in school which directly affect them.

 PSHRE is taught through the Jigsaw themes.
 Each theme focuses on developing pupils’ knowledge, understanding and skills of empathy, self-awareness, social skills and motivation.
 Pupils are also taught how to keep themselves safe through safety education.